Jay2645/Crime-Reports-App/README.md

 # Crime-Reports-App
 A cross-platform app that polls the Crimereports API and informs users of crimes near them.

 Created for CSUF's Software Engineering class.

+## Dependencies:

+`crimereports`